Nightshade foods

 elenahealthfood.com

-Many people suffer from inflammatory conditions – osteoarthritis, autoimmune diseases, or inflammatory bowel disease – to name just a few.
-No surprise that this makes one wonder if what we eat can affect this inflammation.
-And not surprisingly, this search for anti-inflammatory foods or diets results in hundreds of pieces of advice.
+Many people suffer from inflammatory conditions such as osteoarthritis, autoimmune diseases, or inflammatory bowel disease, to name just a few.
+Not surprisingly, this makes one wonder if what we eat can affect this inflammation.
+And not surprisingly again, this search for anti-inflammatory foods or diets results in hundreds of pieces of advice that, more often than not, tend to be contradictory.
 We all know to be critical about what we find online, but even advice coming from qualified experts can appear confusing.

 It is because, in some cases, the advice is far from ‘one-size-fits-all’.
 Enter the nightshades.